 XGBoost JVM Package¶

-You have find XGBoost JVM Package!
+You have found the XGBoost JVM Package!

 Before you install XGBoost4J, you need to define environment variable

 JAVA_HOME as your JDK directory to ensure that your compiler can find

 jni.h correctly, since XGBoost4J relies on JNI to implement the interaction between the JVM and native libraries.

 JAVA_HOME is defined correctly, it is as simple as run

 mvn package under jvm-packages directory to install XGBoost4J.
 You can also skip the tests by running